getodk/central-backend/docs/api.md

 Currently, there are no paging or filtering options, so listing `Submission`s will get you every Submission in the system, every time.

-This endpoint supports retrieving extended metadata; provide a header `X-Extended-Metadata: true` to inflate the `submitter` from an `Actor` ID reference to an actual Actor metadata object and return the actual `xml` submission XML data.
+This endpoint supports retrieving extended metadata; provide a header `X-Extended-Metadata: true` to return a `submitter` data object alongside the `submitterId` Actor ID reference.

 + Response 200 (application/json)
     This is the standard response, if Extended Metadata is not requested: